 *The timebase settings are for your frames per second, and these can be changed depending on how you want the footage to look.
 We prefer to use 23.976 fps as it gives a more cinematic feel to your video.

-Part 2: Easiest Ways to Get the Right Sequence Settings
+Part 2: How to Get the Right Sequence Settings

-Fortunately, Premiere Pro has two ways to ensure the sequence settings match your footage settings without you needing to delve into customizing them.
+Fortunately, Premiere Pro has 2 ways to ensure the sequence settings match your footage settings without you needing to delve into customizing them.

 1. Create a Sequence from a Clip